rayyansi9/CS-4120-01-Diabetes-Project-ML-Fixed/README.md

 - Can also now run the full pipeline at once by running: `python src/run_all.py`
 - Optional can launch MLflow UI: `mlflow ui --backend-store-uri file:mlruns`
 - Extra work : Refreshing older plots in notebook (kept for reference after working on midpoint feedback, residuals histogram only changed to residuals vs predicted too): `python notebooks/refresh_notebook_figures.py`

-## Setup (to ensure no issues are faced before running)
-- Create/activate a venv (recommended): `python3 -m venv .venv && source .venv/bin/activate` (or your IDE’s venv).
-- Upgrade pip tooling if needed: `pip install --upgrade pip setuptools wheel`.
-- Install packages: `pip install -r requirements.txt`.
-- Run commands from the repo root so relative paths work.
-- `mlruns/` is gitignored in the start, it will be created when you run the training scripts.

 ## Running in an IDE (e.g., PyCharm)
 - Point the project to the `.venv` you created (Project Interpreter / Python env).